roelj/inklingreader/README.md

 License
 -------

-This project's code is licensed under the GPLv3 or any later version.
+This project's code and the graphics in the "res/" folder are licensed under the GPLv3 or any later version.